vasudevan-palani/promise-utils/README.md

 // To race to first failed promise
 //
 //	- promises ( list of all promises )
-//	- options ( List of options, interval : seconds to wait before retry )
+//	- options ( List of options - for future use )
+//	returns the response of the first failed promise
 //
 promiseutils.raceToFail(promises,options).then(function(resp){
     //Handle success